labforge/bottlenose-ros2/README.md

  * [Left sensor (0) for Bottlenose Stereo](config/left_camera.yaml)
  * [Right sensor (1) for Bottlenose Stereo](config/right_camera.yaml)

 Further Bottlenose supports offsetting the readout pixel start position in each sensor.
-This is useful for stereo setups where the sensors are not perfectly aligned.
+This is **mandatory** for stereo functions such as sparse point-cloud output.
 The following parameters can be used to offset the readout position:
  * ```OffsetX``` and ```OffsetY``` for the left sensor (0)
  * ```OffsetX1``` and ```OffsetY1``` for the right sensor (1) (Stereo only)

 If you used non-default offsets during your calibration process you have to set these parameters to the same values as during your calibration.
+Please see here how to [calibrate Bottlenose](https://docs.labforge.ca/docs/calibration).

-If you do not wish to undistort or rectify the images, you can erase these files from your installation.
+If you do not wish to undistort or rectify the images, you can erase the calibration files from your installation.

 **Note: For using the pointcloud feature or dense depth you have to have a valid calibration file that matches your setup.**